 - Using an elastic knee brace can help relieve stress, giving the knee the feeling of support, and tells the body to send more blood to the area

-- Wearing supportive socks can also improve the circulation.
+- Wearing supportive socks can also improve circulation.
 When you get inflammation around a joint that lacks blood flow, you’re actually causing the body to not be able to repair itself.
 Do not ignore the pain.

 - Rest, ice, and anything that you can use that’ll include CRE, can decrease that inflammation in the joint.

 - Maintain optimal weight.
 Excess weight will add tension on that joint.
 So, it’s kind of a catch 22: It’s hard to exercise if you can’t use your knees, but if you are carrying too much extra weight, then you’re increasing the risk of injuring your knees.
 Try exercise which doesn’t put pressure on the affected area.

 REST is a helpful acronym to remember in treating Crepitus:

 Natural Remedies for Joint Pains Related to Crepitus

-An anti-inflammatory diet consists of reducing inflammatory response.
+An anti-inflammatory diet consists of reducing the inflammatory response.
 This diet involves reducing some sugars, refined foods and adding whole wheat nutrient-rich foods.
 An anti-inflammatory diet also contains increased amounts of antioxidants which are receptor molecules in food that reduce the number of free radicals, so that means your vegetables, your cruciferous vegetables in particular, those are going to be really good for you.